CWE-20: Improper Input Validation

 How is Improper Input Validation detected?+

-CWE-20 can be detected using Dynamic Analysis with Automated Results Interpretation, Dynamic Analysis with Manual Results Interpretation, Manual Static Analysis - Source Code, Automated Static Analysis - Source Code and Architecture or Design Review.
+CWE-20 can be detected using Automated Static Analysis - Binary or Bytecode, Manual Static Analysis - Binary or Bytecode, Dynamic Analysis with Automated Results Interpretation, Dynamic Analysis with Manual Results Interpretation, Manual Static Analysis - Source Code and Automated Static Analysis - Source Code.
 Combining automated tooling with manual review typically yields the best coverage.

 Which programming languages are affected by Improper Input Validation?+